 5. What did we buy again?

 Some of you reading this will know what we are talking about here.

 You would think that between the supplier and the buyer it is known what was purchased.
 But we have seen countless times where it is not clear.

 Most systems out there are based around modules such as repairs, rents, ASB, CRM and so on.
 Make sure you have these referenced back to the contract/agreement you had following your tender.

 The same goes for areas such as consultancy days, expenses, and so on.

 We have seen a real disconnect in some projects where the direction the project was taking was nothing like what was contracted to be delivered.
 This is where the project control is so important.
-And if you go back to point 1 about the ‘need’ it may just all start to make more sense.
+And if you go back my first point about the ‘need’, it may just all start to make more sense.